A new way to transition to motherhood. Fully supported.

 Learn the importance of bonding with your infant and 5 ways to incorporate it while you are also working on healing yourself.

-During our first session, I will do a complete evaluation of your physical and self care needs and a developmental screening of your infant.
+During our first session, I will do a complete evaluation of physical and self care needs and a developmental screening of your child.
 Together we will discuss what goals are important to you and develop a plan of care that fits your schedule and timeline.
-This will guide us through your treatment
+This will guide us through your treatment.

 Developmental Strategies for Baby